-1. As a general rule, a properly fastened Protective Headgear has to be worn by all Athletes as well as any other person) at all times when mounted and by Children, Pony riders, Juniors, Young riders and U25 for the Horse Inspection.
+1. As a general rule, a properly fastened Protective Headgear \\\ has to be worn by all Athletes as well as any other person) at all times when mounted and by Children, Pony riders, Juniors, Young riders and U25 for the Horse Inspection.
 It is recommended to be worn by any other person presenting the horse in the horse inspection.
-All athletes (as well as any other person), regardless of age or level of competition, must wear properly fitted and fastened safety approved protective headgear at all times when mounted at any SAEF sanctioned Dressage competition at the event location.
-Children, Pony riders, Juniors and Young riders must also wear protective headgear as defined below for the horse inspection, and it is recommended to be worn by any other person presenting the horse in a horse inspection.
 Bowlers, top hats and hunt caps will no longer be permitted.